CebolaLab/RNA-seq/README.md

 head -n 8 <sample>-markDup.metrics | cut -f 7,9 | grep -v ^# | tail -n 2
 ```

-Remove duplicate reads [optional]
-It may be recommended to remove duplicate reads if the % of duplicates is high.
+*Optional*: It may be recommended to remove duplicate reads if the % of duplicates is high.
 To remove duplicate reads, run the following code:

 ```
 samtools view -h -b -F 1024 <sample>.marked.bam > <sample>.rmDup.bam